-GRID Alternatives' staff continue to utilize many of the marketing and outreach methods proven to be effective for recruiting SASH clients and building brand recognition since the inception of the Program.
+GRID Alternatives' staff continued to utilize many of the marketing and outreach methods proven to be effective for recruiting SASH clients and building brand recognition since the inception of the Program.
 These activities include leveraging partnerships with organizations trusted by low-income homeowners, offering consumer education sessions, and increasing community exposure to SASH through media, marketing collateral and some events.
-GRID has found co-marketing with a city, county, or utility to compile a co-branded mailer sent directly to target populations to be a very effective method to create interest.
+Over time GRID found that co-marketing with a city, county, or utility to compile a co-branded mailer sent directly to target populations was an effective method to create interest.

-GRID also leverages its existing relationships with key community partners to spearhead outreach efforts in low-income communities.
-GRID encourages adopters of the SASH Program to discuss their experiences with neighbors and acquaintances and encourage them to contact GRID.
-Often a former SASH client will invite neighbors to a meeting at their own home to help promote the SASH Program in their neighborhood.
+GRID also leveraged its existing relationships with key community partners to spearhead outreach efforts in low-income communities.
+GRID encouraged adopters of the SASH Program to discuss their experiences with neighbors and acquaintances and encourage them to contact GRID.
+Often a former SASH client would invite neighbors to their own home to help promote the SASH Program in their neighborhood.
 Involving neighbors, volunteers, and civic supporters at installations also helps to build the SASH brand recognition on-the-ground and for a wide audience of stakeholders.